Goldstern's principle about unions of null sets: Acknowledgments

-The author would like to thank Yasuo Yoshinobu, Takayuki Kihara and Jörg Brendle, who gave him advice on this research.
+The author would like to thank Yasuo Yoshinobu, Takayuki Kihara and Jörg Brendle, who gave him advices on this research.
 In particular, the idea of the proof of Theorem \ref{lavermodelthm} is due to Brendle.
-He also would like to thank Martin Goldstern, who examined the preprint of this paper and pointed out errors.
+He also would like to thank Martin Goldstern, who read the preprint of this paper and pointed out errors.
 The author also would like to thank Daisuke Ikegami, who gave him advice in proving Theorem \ref{thm:solovaygpall}.
+This work was supported by JSPS KAKENHI Grant Number JP22J20021.

 [title={References}]